BioinfoNet/OpenScienceKEHackathon/hackathonschedule.md

 * What is a hackathon
   - How to make the best of the hackathon days
   - Agile  software development techniques
-* Introduction to writing techniques
+  - How to create a roadmap
 * Review: how to use GitHub for collaboration

 ### 10:15:00AM - 10:30AM